Welcoming your new puppy or kitten

 A few days in

 It’s wise to keep a close eye on your new pet’s eating and toilet habits to become familiar with what’s normal for them.
-They should be eating regularly and their poo should clean, meaning it should be free of blood and parasites.
+They should be eating regularly and their poo should be clean, meaning it should be free of blood and parasites.

 Don’t be concerned or disheartened if your existing pets act with some hostility towards your new pet.
 It can take weeks for pets to befriend one another, or even simply tolerate them.
 Ensuring they have separate beds, litter trays and bowls will prevent further issues and put a stop to any feelings of jealousy or competition.